Darker Than Blue: Soul from Jamdown, 1973–1980

 Darker Than Blue: Soul From Jamdown, 1973–1980 is a compilation album released in 2001.
 It consists of soul and R&B-styled songs recorded by Jamaican reggae artists, including a number of covers of contemporary American singles.

+David Dacks of Exclaim! wrote that "the songs of Darker than Blue favour socially conscious American tunes as interpreted by a more diverse selection of artists than Blood and Fire usually covers."